-We are currently recruiting a Supervising Architect, Conservation Consultant and Quantity Surveyor to support the project.
-Briefs for each role are below.
-The deadline for the return of tenders is 5pm on Monday 16th August.
+We are currently recruiting a Quantity Surveyor with experience in working on heritage projects to support the restoration of Pope’s Grotto.
+A brief is below and the deadline for the return of tenders is 5pm on Monday 28th February 2022.

 Our volunteers welcome guests at public open days, explain the history and contents of the Grotto, assist visitors to complete feedback forms and sell tickets and books at the front desk.
 Volunteers also assist at other events which the Trust organises.
 Three of them tell us about their experiences volunteering at Pope’s Grotto: